-- Methicillin-resistant Staphylococcus aureus
+- Methicillin-resistant staphylococcus aureus

-- Staphylococcus aureus can normally be found on skin and in the nose without causing any problems.
-But sometimes they can cause infections. - MRSA is a Staphylococcus aureus that has become resistant to common antibiotics - therefore these infections are more difficult to treat. - MRSA is commonly associated with healthcare acquired infections but today, it is also spread in the wider community - Often it is associated with skin infections.
-It starts as a painful skin boil but can become open wounds.
-MRSA may also cause lifethreatening bloodstream infections, pneumonia, and surgical site infections. - Contact and standard precautions - Signage posted - PPE (gloves and gowns)
+- Staphylococcus aureus can normally be found on the skin and in the nose without causing any problems.
+But sometimes they can cause infections. - MRSA is a staphylococcus aureus that has become resistant to common antibiotics therefore, these infections are more difficult to treat. - MRSA is commonly associated with healthcare-acquired infections, but today it's also spread in the wider community - It's often associated with skin infections.
+It starts as a painful skin boil but can become an open wound.
+MRSA may also cause life-threatening bloodstream infections, pneumonia and surgical-site infections. - Contact and standard precautions - Signage posted - PPE (gloves and gowns)